VPN Review: Avira Phantom VPN

 Mobile App

 Phantom provides most of the basic VPN functions, but beyond that, doesn't offer a lot of extras or configuration options.
-As such, it's clear that Avira is trying to appeal primarily to its established customers who are curious about VPN connections.
+As such, it's clear that Avira is trying to appeal primarily to its existing customers who are curious about VPN connections.

 Server Network